Fan-Tank/Local_Stress_Prediction/README.md

 instructions for use：Stress_Prediction-ML
 1. Press Win+R to open the Run dialog box, then type "cmd" and press Enter.
 This will open the Command Prompt window.
-2. In the Command Prompt window, enter the following commands (install one after another once the previous one is installed):
+2. In the Command Prompt window, enter the following commands (install one after another once the previous one is installed): pip install pyqt5 pip install pandas pip install scikit-learn pip install matplotlib pip install seaborn
-   - pip install pyinstaller
-   - pip install pyqt5
-   - pip install pandas
-   - pip install scikit-learn
 3. Double-click on "Stress_Prediction-ML.exe" to run the program.
 Enter the corresponding geometric parameters and click OK to obtain the predicted values.
 4. You can copy and save the results for each set of input parameters for further analysis.
 ![GUI-1](https://github.com/Fan-Tank/Local_Stress_Prediction/assets/76890876/272e7740-fe9c-46c1-bdc3-c2b0d0729617)